section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 > **IMPORTANT FOR ANDROID**
 >
-> As you add more native dependencies to your project, it may bump you over the 64k method limit on the Android build system.
-Once you reach this limit, you will start to see the following error while attempting to build your Android application.
+> Adding more native dependecies may bump you over the 64k method limit on the Android build system.
+If you reach this limit, you will see the following error while attempting to build your Android application.
 >
 > `Execution failed for task ':app:mergeDexDebug'.`
 >